shanshan0000/lundecpp/Readme.md

 In the **WeChat group**, questions will be answered selectively.

 Questions won't be answered if:
-- they could be solved on a simple Google search
 - they are out of the scope of the course
 - they are well in advance in the progress of the course
 - professors think that it's not interesting for discussion